Jason Heyward Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in MLB.

-- The Yankees' 3.64 team ERA ranks third among all MLB pitching staffs.
+- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.72).

-- The Yankees rank 13th in baseball in home runs given up (61 total, 1.1 per game).
+- Yankees pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The right-hander last pitched on Saturday against the San Diego Padres, when he threw 6 2/3 innings, allowing one earned run while giving up one hit.
+- In his last time out on Sunday against the San Diego Padres, the righty went six innings, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.